I caught myself doing it again today.

 The Coordination Layer

 She reads the request.
 Breaks it into tasks.
-Checks which of her 41+ capabilities apply.
+Checks which of her 41+ skills apply.

-Each capability has documentation defining its interface and usage patterns.
+Each skill has a SKILL.md that defines its interface.
 She loads the relevant ones on-demand, not all at once.

 The Execution

 All at once.
-All writing to git-backed files in the workspace so nothing gets lost.
+All writing to git-backed files in ~/.vesper/workspace so nothing gets lost.

 The main thread stays responsive.
 Returns in <5 seconds with "Working on it.
 Spawned 3 agents..."
 Then the heavy lifting happens in the background.